-Find your true self among the trees with these great hiking GPS devices
+Find your true self among the trees with the best hiking GPS devices

 Buy it from:

 You could easily spend thousands on a GPS-enabled sports watch these days, but why would you?
 For under $500, Suunto’s Ambit 3 Peak watch does it all.
-Depending on the settings you have selected, the Ambit will display barometric pressure or altitude, and its readings are incredibly accurate.
-If you’ve got it set to “automatic,” it’ll switch back and forth, based upon whether you’re on flat or graded terrain.
+Depending on the settings you select, the Ambit displays barometric pressure or altitude and its readings are incredibly accurate.
+If you have it set to Automatic, it’ll switch back and forth, based on whether you’re on a flat or graded terrain.
 In addition, it displays a graph of the past 24 hours, so you can easily track trends across your trip.

 The included compass is tilt compensated, so you don’t need to worry about keeping your hand level, though it does need to be calibrated rather often.
-The GPS functionality is barebones on the watch, but when paired with Suunto’s Movescount app, you can navigate to pre-selected points of interest, and the FindBack feature helps you — you guessed it — find your way back to a starting point.
-The Ambit 3 includes all the regular watch features, including alarm, stopwatch, and interval timers, but it also doubles as a fitness tracker, capable of keeping daily and weekly logs to track calories burned and sport performance.
+The GPS functionality is barebones on the watch but when paired with Suunto’s Movescount app, you can navigate to pre-selected points of interest and the FindBack feature helps you — you guessed it — find your way back to a starting point.
+The Ambit 3 includes all the regular watch features, including an alarm, stopwatch, and interval timers, but it also doubles as a fitness tracker, capable of keeping daily and weekly logs to track calories burned and sports performance.
 It’s even water-resistant up to 100 meters, so you can use it for swimming or snorkeling.

 There are lots of watches with these features, but few that are both affordable and reliable; the Ambit 3 Peak qualifies.